 We work with all types and sizes of companies, nonprofit organizations, and government agencies.
 If you have a particular interest, we can assist you in a targeted job search.

 When and how can I obtain assistance in finding an internship?

-During the fall and spring semesters, students can begin the process of obtaining assistance in finding an internship by scheduling an appointment with a Career Advisor in the O’Brien Center for Student Success located on the second floor of the Sakowich Campus Center.
+During the fall and spring semesters, students can begin the process of obtaining assistance in finding an internship by scheduling an appointment with a Career Advisor in the O’Brien Center for Career Development located on the second floor of the Sakowich Campus Center.
 Students can also upload their resumes on the Advantage system for review and search for intern and co-op openings on the system.

 If I want hands-on experience, are there alternatives to internships?

 Yes, we support all types of experiential education.
-We encourage all students to utilize our services in the O’Brien Center for Student Success.
+We encourage all students to utilize our services in the O’Brien Center for Career Development.
 We can assist you in resume writing, interviewing, job search techniques, and securing volunteer and job shadowing, opportunities.
 Come in and make an appointment with a Career Advisor.